Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/alr_67.md

 | **ATC (Air Traffic Control)**                                             |                                                                       |              |
 | T                                                                         | Airport ATC Radar                                                     |              |

-> **Note:** Aircraft only flown by own faction in a mission are automatically set as friendly and
+> 💡 Aircraft only flown by own faction in a mission are automatically set as friendly and
 > shown only when setting the DISPLAY TYPE selector to FRIEND.
 N are shown only in UNK and T only in
 > FRIEND.